gautriv/gitfortechnicalwriters/pages/mydoc/branches.md

 sidebar: sidebar
 permalink: gitbranches.html
 folder: mydoc
-summary: "On this page you will learn how to initialize a git repository, select an initial branch, and perform some troubleshooting, if needed."
+summary: "This page provides information on creating git branches."
 ---

 In Git, a branch is a separate line of development.
 By default, every repository has a "master" branch, which is the main branch.
 You can create new branches to work on new features or make experimental changes without affecting the main branch.